sean0921/sac_debian_packager/README.md

 ## To Do

+* Add patch to fix wrong autoconf name (`configure.in` should be `configure.ac`), simplified duplicated patch.
-* Adding build dependencies package installing procedure to `build.bash`
+* Adding build dependencies package installing procedure to `build.bash`.
+* Pass the compilaion with `-fno-common` mode